<em>Fothergilla</em>: planting, pruning, care

 Fothergilla intermedia Blue Shadow

-A new remarkable Fothergilla with spectacular steel-blue foliage turning red-orange in autumn!
-With its modest pruning, it suits pot culture or planting in open ground.
+A remarkable new Fothergilla, noted for its striking steel-blue foliage turning red–orange in autumn!
+With its modest size, it can be planted in a pot or in open ground.

 • Hauteur à maturité 1,50 m